dragona/android-intro/13_Weather_Application/readme.md

 ![Before and the after remove action bar](display/toolbar_none.gif)

 I will now continue with the images I added to my project.
-I will replace all the paths currently pointing to 'app:srcCompat="@mipmap/ic_launcher' and that displays the green image in my application, and use the correct path for each image to be used.
+I will replace all the paths currently pointing to 'app:srcCompat="@mipmap/ic_launcher' and that display the green image in my application, and use the correct path for each image to be used.
 My images are inside the drawable folder, from the layout xml file, I can easily access them at 'app:srcCompat="@drawable/image_name_without_the_extension'

 The good thing is, Android Studio will help me get the correct names with the auto-complete function.